Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries: Results

 The time $t$ at which the causal subspace becomes the whole system is the scrambling time $t_{\rm scr} = L/4$.
 Section~\ref{sec:scrambling time} discusses the physical significance of this time scale.

-The weak ergodicity mentioned above states that the distribution~\eqref{Prob:final} is approximately uniform inside the light cone.
+When the distribution~\eqref{Prob:final} is approximately uniform inside the light cone we say that the random dynamics displays approximate Pauli mixing.
 Let $Q_{t}(\u')$ denote the uniform distribution over all non-zero vectors $\u'$ in the causal subspace \eqref{eq:cc}, therefore after the scrambling time $t\geq t_{\rm scr}$, $Q_{t}(\u')$ is the uniform distribution over all non-zero vectors in the total phase space $\mathcal V_{\rm chain}$.
-The following result is proven in Lemma~\ref{lemma:lightcone} from Appendix \ref{app:PauliMixing_Integer}.
+The following theorem from Section \ref{app:PauliMixing_Integer} proves approximate Pauli mixing for initially local operators.